bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 | ragtag1 | 422  | 415| 7 | 1 | 2 | 99.2%
 | ragtag2| 421 | 408 | 13 | 3 | 1 | 99.1%

+- A note regarding the use of the purge_dups for the PacBiohifi, i read this a more https://github.com/dfguan/purge_dups/issues/113 and it seems that it doesnt support the hifi and also there are several lacks with in the purge_dups, so i think that it would be good to stick with the verkko and hifiasm based purging rather than the purge_dups.
+On the top of that, i included the GCI https://github.com/yeeus/GCI which actually supports the PacBiohifi and I have worked on this earlier.

 Academic Staff Member \
 Bioinformatics \